energywebfoundation/origin/docs/traceability/packages/issuer-api.md

 # Issuer API
 [**Source code on GitHub:**](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api)

 The Issuer API is a [NestJS](https://nestjs.com/) package that provides restful endpoints for handling all Certificate operations (certificate request, issuance, transfer, claiming, revoking).
-You can read more about certificate operations [here](../../traceability.md).
+You can read more about the certificate lifecycle [here](../../traceability.md).

 The below gives an overview the of the package architecture, however the NestJS documentation provides further detail into the fundamentals of NestJS Architecture that may help to understand the elements of this application:
 - [Custom Providers as Services](https://docs.nestjs.com/fundamentals/custom-providers#custom-providers)